Enorneze

 Root-and-pattern morphology

 Meaning lives in a consonantal root; grammar and derivation come from the vowel pattern poured into it.
-Worked example, root k-r-n ("the sacred / sovereign"), parallel to Arabic k-t-b ("write"):
+Worked example, root k-r-n ("the sacred / sovereign"):

 | Form | Pattern | Gloss |